docpad-archive/documentation/01-start/02-start.html.md

 ## Quick Start from a Pre-Made Website

-If you want to use one of our [pre-made websites](/docpad/skeletons) to get up and running quick, just run the following:
+If you want to use one of our [pre-made websites](/docpad/skeletons) to get up and running quickly, just run the following:

 ``` bash
 mkdir my-website